 A couple of months ago on a very cold day, I bought a box of Kashi Go Lean Hot Cereal thinking I’d enjoy it on hot mornings.
 I ate one packet, then the weather got warmer and I just didn’t feel like hot cereal anymore.
-I decided to use the hot cereal packets in cookies and below is what I came up with.
+I needed to use the hot cereal packets in something else, and naturally that turned out to be cookies.

 The cookies are moist, cakey and wholesome but not particularly low in fat with the nuts and oil.
 You might be able to get away with a bit less oil (1/4 cup) but I’ve only tested with 1/3 cup.
 Leaving out the nuts would cut fat, but fat from nuts is healthy, right?